ebezzam/open-microscopy-ai-workshop/README.md

 Our goal is to replicate [this experiment](https://openuc2.github.io/docs/Toolboxes/DiscoveryFluorescence/LED_Fluoresence_microscope/) (LED-Powered Fluorescence Microscope).

-TODO
-- Flashing and testing LED matrix
-- Using ImSwitch to control the microscope

 ### 1) Installing the Raspberry Pi (done prior to workshop)